hphelion/documentation/CarrierGrade/UseCases/TasksforAdmins/Instances/carrier-grade.dashboard.instances.migrate.md

 6. Click **Live Migrate Instance**.

-## Migrate an instance on a Wind River server
+## Migrate an instance on a Wind River Linux server

-Instances on Wind River servers can be migrated to a specific instance.
+Instances on Wind River Linux servers can be migrated to a specific instance.

 To migrate an instance: